Jaja Santiago: Personal life

 Santiago comes from a family of sportspeople.
-His father Jojo was a basketballer who played for the University of Manila Hawks and the San Juan Knights in the now defunct Metropolitan Basketball Association.
+Her father Jojo was a basketballer who played for the University of Manila Hawks and the San Juan Knights in the now defunct Metropolitan Basketball Association.
 Her older sister Dindin Santiago-Manabat also grew up to be a professional volleyball player.
 Her older brother Axel has coached the National University (NU) Bulldogs volleyball teams.
-Her younger brother Lenard played basketball for the Letran Squires junior team.Her father died in 2014.
-Their mother worked as an Overseas Filipino Worker in Israel.
+Her younger brother Lenard played basketball for the Letran Squires junior team.
+Her father died in 2014.
+Their mother worked as an overseas Filipino worker in Israel.

 She obtained a bachelor's degree in psychology in 2020 at NU, two years after her stint in the UAAP.

-Santiago is engaged with Japanese coach Taka Minowa of Ageo Medics since August 2022.
+Santiago is married to Japanese coach Taka Minowa of Ageo Medics since August 2022.
 She previously had Chery teammate Maika Ortiz as her girlfriend.
-Santiago announced that they had end their relationship on July 2022.
+Santiago announced that they had ended their relationship in July 2022.

-In January 2023 reportedly also began the process of acquiring Japanese citizenship for herself.
-However she clarified that nothing is certain and is considering opportunities outside of Japan.
-She has received an offer from her club Ageo Medics to help her acquire Japanese citizenship as early as April 2021 which would make her eligible to play for the Japanese national team.
+In January 2023, reportedly also began the process of acquiring Japanese citizenship for herself.
+However, she clarified that nothing is certain and is considering opportunities outside of Japan.
+She has received an offer from her club Ageo Medics to help her acquire Japanese citizenship as early as April 2021, which would make her eligible to play for the Japanese national team.

+On August 17, 2024, Santiago announced on her Instagram account that she had finally obtained her Japanese citizenship under the name Sachi Minowa.